eirikhanasand/iikg2001/exam/exam22.md

 4. SDLC

 ## Question 18
-Checksum validation can be used to satisfy which of the following requirements?
+Checksum validation can be used to satisfy which of the following requirements?<br/>
 Select one alternative:

 1. Authentication